Account management capabilities

 About clients

 Clients provide customer journeys: customers get access to their accounts through them.
 The policy configurations you apply to applications and/or organizations are implemented by clients.
-However, configurations apply conditionally to clients: the experience customers will ultimately see on their screens not only depends on what's assigned to the application but on the type of account as well using that client.
+However, configurations apply conditionally to clients: the experience customers will ultimately see on their screens doesn't only depend on what's assigned to the application but also on the type of account using that client.

 Scenario #1 If the customer is part of an organization, then only clients that belong to organizational applications, in general, can be selected.
 In this case, the customer experience (in this case, branding and notifications) of the client is determined by the organization that the account is part of.